Zanduz/containers-workshop/README.md

 The purpose of this exercise is to try to build your own image and run it and thereby get familiar with the duality of images and containers.

 1. Create a new directory somewhere in the WSL filesystem e.g. `/~/exercise-2` and move into it.
-2. Write a small hello-world application in a language of your choice (as long as there is a runtime Docker image for it, e.g. [Python](https://hub.docker.com/_/python)).
+2. Write a small hello-world application in a language of your choice (as long as there is a runtime Docker image for it, e.g. [Python](https://hub.docker.com/_/python) or [.NET](mcr.microsoft.com/dotnet/runtime:8.0.17)).
 3. Create a Dockerfile and base it on the runtime Docker image.
 4. Copy the application into the image.
 5. Make sure your Dockerfile executes the application.